Balance

 Interpreting Your Results

-Your balance time is compared to normative data based on age and gender.
-Longer times indicate better static balance ability.
-Poor balance may indicate issues with proprioception, vestibular function, or neuromuscular control, and may increase fall risk.
+Your time is compared to normative data based on age and gender.
+Longer times indicate better static balance.
+This test is useful for identifying balance asymmetries between legs.

 Want to easily track and monitor your progress on the Stork Balance Test?
 The Fitness Tests app provides detailed tracking, personalized insights, and comparison with normative data to help you achieve your fitness goals.